Saving on your Energy Bills: Part Two – Routine Checks

 Do you leave your phone charger plugged in all the time?
 Or forget to turn the immersion off?
-Well, we’re back with our second round of energy-saving tips.
-This time we’re looking at ideas you can add to your routine, helping you develop energy and money-saving habits.
+We’re back with our second round of energy-saving tips.
+This time we’re looking at habits you can add to your routine, helping you develop energy and money-saving habits.
 If you missed our first blog on Everyday Savers, you can find them here.
+We know these tips and habits will not work for everyone, but we hope they will get you thinking about your situation and the habits you can make to save.

-Read on to find out what easy habits you can create to save on your energy bills.
+Read on to find out what easy habits you might create to save on your energy bills.

 Around the house

 - Keep your curtains closed at night to conserve heat, even in empty rooms.
-If you have unused empty rooms, consider turning the heat off in these rooms.
+If you have unused empty rooms, consider turning the heat off in these rooms – if not already done so.

 - Turn off the lights every time you leave a room.
 Try to make this a habit for everyone in the house.